-If you own a commercial property in the area, then your backflow system must be inspected by a certified Backflow plumber annually.
-In some areas, even residential systems must be inspected annually as well.
+If you own a commercial property in the area, then your backflow system must be inspected by a certified backflow plumber annually.
+In some areas, residential systems must be inspected annually as well.

-Did you also know the installation, repair, replacement, or testing of your backflow prevention must be performed by a licensed plumber at least at the Journeyman license level, with an approved 32-hour cross connection course.
-Not all plumbing companies meet this requirement, but the CroppMetcalfe technician testing your backflow will, and they are ready and able to test your backflow prevention and ensure safe drinking water for you and your family.
+Did you also know that the installation, repair, replacement, or testing of your backflow prevention assembly must be performed by a licensed plumber with a Journeyman license level at the minimum, with an approved 32-hour cross connection course?
+Not all plumbers meet this requirement, but the CroppMetcalfe technician you call for backflow services always will.

 CroppMetcalfe Backflow Services Offer Peace of Mind